 There seems to be a tradition of animosity between HR professionals and hiring managers.
 Like it or not, the recruitment process reveals aspects of the corporate culture that are often bureaucratic or even counterproductive.
-It is the face of the company to its professional communities and the geographic community in which it is located.
-Dissension or at least a lack of communications between HR and hiring managers can expose problems for all to see.
+It is the company's face to its professional communities and the geographic community in which it is located.
+Dissension or a lack of communication between HR and hiring managers can expose problems for all to see.

 In a tight job market with a flood of applications to online job postings, it may appear that this is not a problem.
-However, even if a company’s various channels of recruitment are bringing in strong candidates, this IS a problem.
+However, even if a company’s various recruitment channels are bringing in strong candidates, this IS a problem.

 You want to present a united, harmonious front to potential hires, especially the cream of the crop who are most in demand.
 You want to attract the best candidates, not annoy them and make them so disgruntled that they question their decision to apply and even contemplate withdrawing their names from consideration for the position.

 Here are five suggestions to foster better relationships between hiring managers and HR, resulting in better hiring decisions: